 The Older Americans Act (OAA) is the country’s leading vehicle for delivering services and supports to older people nationwide.
 The OAA makes many services and supports for older adults available at low or no cost.
 Necessary services like home delivered meals, transportation, and benefits counseling all help older adults live in their homes and communities and age with dignity.
 It is an invaluable law that helps millions of people each year.

+On March 25, 2020, the reauthorization of the Older Americans Act was signed into law.
 We continue to advocate for the explicit inclusion of our communities (see below) in the Older Americans Act and turn our attention to the next round of reauthorization.

 What has the Diverse Elders Coalition done?